 It’s best to begin the name change process when you arrive back home.

 In the same way that anyone marrying in the UK needs to provide a copy of their marriage certificate to certain organisations, so will you.
 But you will need to have at least one original copy of your certificate if it’s in English or Welsh, or an official translation to accompany your foreign marriage certificate.
 Having 2-4 original copies will enable you to send off multiple name change requests in parallel.

 Some companies will accept a photocopy/scan of your certificate to process a name change requests but not all.
 Many government bodies and financially regulated companies such as The Passport Office, the DVLA, and your bank will need to see either the original marriage certificate or a certified copy (or a certified translation if applicable).

 If you are changing your surname to your partner’s surname after getting married abroad, you will not need to apply for a deed poll on your return to the UK, provided that your marriage certificate records both your surname and your partner’s surname.

 However, there are some scenarios in which you may require a deed poll.
 For example, if you wish to “mesh” your joint surnames (e.g. Miss Price and Mr. Night becomes Pright), you will need a deed poll.

 If you want further clarification on this matter, you may find our Helpful Guide to Determine When a Deed Poll is Needed to Legally Change your Name useful.

-While we can’t help you with the documentation that you will need to supply to the relevant authorities/registrar before getting married abroad, we can certainly assist you with changing your name once you’re safely home.
+While we can’t help you with the documentation that you will need to supply to the relevant authorities/registrar before getting married abroad, we can support you with changing your name once you’re home.